This post may contain affiliate links, which help keep this content free. (Full disclosure)

 If you don’t want to use a maple syrup at all, you can’t replace it with a granulated or powdered sweetener without changing the consistency.
 But, you can use a different liquid sweetener with a similar consistency, if you like.
 Sugar-free simple syrup or even sugar-free vanilla syrup would also be delicious!

-Yes, these keto no bake energy balls are a perfect make-ahead snack.
+- Make ahead: These keto no bake energy balls are a perfect make-ahead snack.
 While you can eat them right away, they are also easy to store in a glass storage container.
-The bites can be be refrigerated for up to a week, or frozen.

-Yes, you can freeze the energy balls for 3-6 months.
+- Freeze: You can keep the bites in the freezer for 3-6 months.
 Take them out to thaw slightly before biting in!